CumulusNetworks/docs/content/cumulus-linux-59/Installation-Management/Upgrading-Cumulus-Linux.md

 Be aware of the following when upgrading packages:

 - You cannot upgrade the switch to a new release train.
 For example, you **cannot** upgrade the switch from 4.x to 5.x.
-- The `sudo -E  apt-get upgrade` command might restart or stop services as part of the upgrade process.
+- The package upgrade command might restart or stop services as part of the upgrade process.
-- The `sudo -E apt-get upgrade` command might disrupt core services by changing core service dependency packages.
+- The package upgrade command might disrupt core services by changing core service dependency packages.
 - After you upgrade, account UIDs and GIDs created by packages might be different on different switches, depending on the configuration and package installation history.
 - Cumulus Linux does not support the `sudo -E apt-get dist-upgrade` command.
-Be sure to use `sudo -E apt-get upgrade` when upgrading packages.

 ### Cumulus Linux Image Install (ONIE)